-Conducting an effective and efficient Competitive Recruitment process for open staff positions helps meet the university’s goal of attracting a highly-qualified workforce to support the mission of excellence in education and research.
+Conducting an effective and efficient competitive recruitment process for open staff positions helps meet the university’s goal of attracting a highly-qualified workforce to support the mission of excellence in education and research.

-This guide provides hiring managers, HR Representatives, and other stakeholders with logistical and strategic guidance, tools, best practices and step-by-step direction to advance understanding of the Competitive Recruitment process.
+This guide provides hiring managers, HR representatives, and other stakeholders with logistical and strategic guidance, tools, best practices and step-by-step direction to advance understanding of the Competitive Recruitment process.

 This Competitive Recruitment guide can be used for all open staff positions from service and support positions to individual contributor, management, and executive positions by adjusting the effort towards certain aspects of the recruitment process based on the career stream.
 For example, you may spend more time and effort in the advertising and Sourcing stages of the Competitive Recruitment process for an executive director opening as opposed to a maintenance mechanic opening.

-Supervisors looking to hire GW students should refer to the Career Services Student Employment website for information and guidelines about posting student job opportunities, hiring, and managing student workers.
+Managers looking to hire GW students should refer to the Career Services Student Employment website for information and guidelines about posting student job opportunities, hiring, and managing student workers.
 The Student Employment website also provides information on Federal Work Study and international student employment.

-The University employs individuals in non-student temporary wage positions to provide operational and staffing guidance to department managers who may need to hire temporary employees.
+The university employs individuals in non-student temporary wage positions to provide operational and staffing guidance to department managers who may need to hire temporary employees.
 Find information in the Temporary Employment section on the temporary hiring procedure as well as on ColonialTemps, GW's internal temporary agency.

 Throughout the guide, you will find links to various recruitment resources which are intended to provide you with additional means of understanding and completing the recruitment process.
 A complete list of linked resources is located in the Resources and FAQ section.